Interstate 69 in Indiana: Exit list

+The last remaining indications of the highway's completion began to be put up in May, 2024 when highway directional signs that for over 10 years simply said "I-69 North" were changed out with signs saying "Indianapolis", signifying that there was no longer a gap.
+In September, mileage signs both to Indianapolis and to Evansville began to be installed.

 Related routes

 Auxiliary route

 There is one auxiliary Interstate Highway for I-69 in Indiana, I-469, the beltway around the south, east, and north sides of Fort Wayne.

 Indiana Commerce Connector

 The Indiana Commerce Connector (ICC) was a proposed 75 mi, Interstate-grade, partial outer beltway on the south and east sides of Indianapolis that was put forward by Governor Mitch Daniels in November 2006.
-The proposed road segment would have been numbered either I-269 or I-470 and connected four Interstate Highways at six locations.
+The proposed road segment likely would have been numbered either I-269 or I-470 and connected four Interstate Highways at six locations.
 Proposed as a privately built toll road, it would have extended southward from Pendleton at I-69, through Greenfield at I-70, Shelbyville at I-74, Franklin at I-65, Martinsville at I-69, to a southern terminus at I-70 near Mooresville.
 On March 24, 2007, Governor Daniels withdrew the proposal for the ICC due to lack of public support.
-It has been suggested that the ICC be signed as either I-269 or I-470.

 In April 2014, the logistics group Connexus Indiana and others came out in favor of reactivating the proposal for the ICC.
-However, the Indy Chamber (formerly the Indianapolis Chamber of Commerce) is among those who have stated opposition to the plan.
+However, the Indy Chamber (formerly the Indianapolis Chamber of Commerce) was among those who stated opposition to the plan.